phpMyDomo/phpMyDomo/README.md

 - View all sensors at once, or per user defined groups
 - View all your IP Cameras on a single page
 - Display your photo library from a PhotoFrame like page
+- Display Clock and favorites sensors in a Wheater Station like page
 - Launch Actions (ie Notifications) triggered by your HomeAutomation software (a simple URL request)
 - Responsive design : Display fine on any Android/IOS tablet, phone and any modern (HTML5) web browser
 - Multiple Skins, build your own easily